EnviroKarma.org - Photovoltaics (PV) '...it's (NOT) hard to be Green' - what Kermit should have said

 Is is allowed in your neighborhood??

 In New Mexico, the short answer is 'yes'.
-Rules differ in other States, but in 2007-8 legislative session NM laws governing the installation of Solar Collectors were ammended (and stregthened) to invalidate any restrictions, except in historic districts.
+Rules differ in other States, but in 2007-8 legislative session NM laws governing the installation of Solar Collectors were ammended (and strengthened) to invalidate any restrictions, except in historic districts.
 The actual text of HB611 pretty clearly invalidates any county, city, neighborhood, homeowners association prohibiting Solar Collector installations.
 More information on your Solar Rights is also available in a brochure.

 Who should you have do your install?